 A biopsy is a test of tissue from the body.
-A lab will check the sample to look for signs of disease.
+A lab will check the sample to look for signs of change or disease.

 Reasons for Procedure

 This test is done to look for the cause of:

 It may also be done to find out if there is cancer or to help diagnose:

 Problems are rare, but all procedures have some risk.
 The doctor will go over some problems that could happen, such as

 - Excessive bleeding

 - Problems from anesthesia, such as wheezing or sore throat

 Prior to Procedure

 The biopsy team may meet with you to talk about: